DigitexOfficial/digitex_api_doc/trading_ws.md

 Where `leverage` is the desired leverage.

-The exchange will respond with the following:
+In case of success the exchange will respond with the following:

 ```json
 {